Thomas Bopp: Discovery of comet Hale–Bopp

 I never seriously thought I would find anything like that.
 The chances of me discovering a bright comet, something that occurs once every 20 years or so, were astronomically small.

-The following morning at 8:25 am the office of Brian Marsden, director of the Central Bureau for Astronomical Telegrams, called him back to confirm the sighting was indeed a comet.
-The comet was given the formal name Comet 1995 O1, and three days later its full title C/1995 O1 (Hale–Bopp), designating the first comet found during the second half-month of July 1995.
-Hale's name precedes Bopp's because his was the first report to arrive.
+At 8:25 a.m. the following morning, the office of Brian Marsden, director of the Central Bureau for Astronomical Telegrams, called him back to confirm the sighting was, indeed, a comet.
+The comet was given the formal name Comet 1995 O1, and three days later its full title, C/1995 O1 (Hale–Bopp), designating the first comet found during the second half-month of July 1995.
+Hale's name precedes Bopp's, because his was the first report to arrive.
 It is uncertain who was the first to discover it, as they both spotted it at around the same time.
 The following day Hale phoned Bopp to introduce himself with the words, "I think that we have something in common."
 When they met at a conference two months later, Bopp said to the press that he was glad that Hale "turned out to be a nice guy."